Silver Springs Parks

 “The Tennis Court Parcel is an area of approximately 0.6 acre (PP-91) and includes one of two tennis courts installed thereon, along with a small open area immediately adjacent thereon.
 (The exact dimensions are unknown; survey needed to confirm exact acreage.)
 The other tennis court at the site is not owned by the Developer, who is under no obligation to acquire the same for the benefit of the Homeowners; however, if acquired by Developer, the other tennis court will be conveyed to the Homeowners.
 The Tennis Court Parcel is located in the southeastern portion of the Subdivision,….”—Dev-HOA Agreement

-Beautiful south beach of Silver Willow Lake - trees muffle noise and provide privacy and shade.
+Beautiful south beach of Silver Willow Lake – trees muffled noise and provided privacy and shade.

-1990 - The Master HOA was incorporated.
+1990 – The Master HOA was incorporated.
 The Park Development Committee began planning to break ground for a community Park beginning in the Spring of 1990.
-The Parks Development Committee representative, Randy Arnold, presented the Parks Plan and Budget.
+The Parks Development Committee Chairman, Randy Arnold, presented the Parks Plan and Budget.
 Linda Karz, a Silver Springs resident designed the Park and its landscaping.
 The Capital Improvements Assessment for that year were announced as $160 per Living Unit.
-It was announced that this money would be paid from an Equity Fund set up for the Homeowners Association members.
+The SSSFHOA announced that this money would be paid from an Equity Fund they had set up for the SSFHOA Homeowners Association members.

-1991 - At the Annual Silver Springs SIngle Family Homeowners Association Meeting the Parks Development Committee representative, Randy Arnold, gave an update on the Parks:
+1991 – At the Annual Silver Springs Single Family Homeowners Association Meeting – the Parks Development Committee Chairman, Randy Arnold, gave an update on the Parks:

 $40,000 of the proposed $64,000 budget had been collected from the homeowners.